wnowak10/Gravity/_posts/data_science/trees_posts/2016-12-18-proalgorithms.markdown

 There are a lot of different methods for splitting that I read about.
 [Vidhya analytics](https://www.analyticsvidhya.com/blog/2016/04/complete-tutorial-tree-based-modeling-scratch-in-python/) briefly discusses them here.
 In particular, 1.)
 Gini index, 2.)
 Chi square, and 3.)
 Information gain are addressed.
 I'll talk about each here.

-## Gini Index
+## Gini Impurity

-There are a few definitions of the Gini index thrown about, but they all get at the same idea.
+There are a few definitions of the Gini impurity thrown about, but they all get at the same idea.
 We'll start with the Wikipedia definition:

 <a>
 	<img src="/images/decision_trees/gini.png" alt="AVG" style="width: 350; height: 250"/>